cosai/EONS/README.md

 Example shell scripts and source files are included in the project. the simulator only prints out some results and writes some files under a folder.
 The developer should supposed to draw graphs from the results.

+How to run the simulator?
+Just double click on the simulator.bat and wait until it runs all the commands in parameters.bat 200 times.

 Cosai